F4llow/GenAI_Assignment2/README.md

 ## Evaluation Results

 The final model was evaluated on the created test set using standard NLP metrics and the **SIDE** (Summary alIgnment to coDe sEmantics) metric developed specifically for code summarization.
+For evaluating using the provided test set, please uncomment the lines in cell 10.
+To make the notebook easier to run completely through, I did not want the program to rely on this external test set being present.

 Here are the scores of the best model I found: